Emily Wilson (classicist): Iliad translation

 In a review of Wilson's Iliad for The Washington Post, Naoíse Mac Sweeney wrote: "Wilson avoids the two traps that most translations of The Iliad fall into when navigating the inevitable gaps between ancient Greek and English—an unwarranted glorification of violence on the one hand and tedium on the other.
 This allows Wilson to more effectively bring out the real themes of the poem: the human relationships that bind us into communities, made bittersweet by mortality and loss."
-In The Yale Review, Emily Greenwood wrote: "As Simone Weil observed in her perceptive 1941 essay L’Iliade ou le poème de la force, eventually everyone pays, spiritually if not materially: the glory and the futility are intertwined.
-Wilson reproduces this tragic structure impeccably, sometimes precisely by knowing when to work beyond and between Homer’s lines."
+In The Yale Review, Emily Greenwood wrote: "As Simone Weil observed in her perceptive 1941 essay L'Iliade ou le poème de la force, eventually everyone pays, spiritually if not materially: the glory and the futility are intertwined.
+Wilson reproduces this tragic structure impeccably, sometimes precisely by knowing when to work beyond and between Homer's lines."

 According to Charlotte Higgins, "Reading the Iliad in the midst of Russia's full-scale invasion of Ukraine, which I have reported on, brought the poem home to me in new and disturbing ways."
 Higgins also says Wilson's iambic pentameter translation "runs as swift as a bloody river, teems with the clattering sounds of war, bursts with the warriors' hunger for battle, and almost every line pulses with endless, terrible loss and mourning: death after death after death".
-In a review for the New Statesman, Rowan Williams wrote: "The decision to use unrhymed iambic pentameter for the translation is a highly successful one; it is a kind of default rhythm for so much English poetry, especially for long narrative poems, a metre that unobtrusively maps on to ordinary speech patterns and holds our attention just enough to keep us in the circle during the less vivid passages."
+In the New Statesman, Rowan Williams, the former Archbishop of Canterbury, wrote: "The decision to use unrhymed iambic pentameter for the translation is a highly successful one; it is a kind of default rhythm for so much English poetry, especially for long narrative poems, a metre that unobtrusively maps on to ordinary speech patterns and holds our attention just enough to keep us in the circle during the less vivid passages."

-Kirkus Reviews noted the "shortness of Wilson's lines" as compared to other translators, which, "abetted by her unfussy diction and lyricism, are easy on the reader's eye and seem to help the mind grasp the breadth of Homer’s canvas at any given moment while still marveling at details".
-In a review for The New York Times, Natalie Haynes wrote: "Wilson's translation of Homeric Greek is always buoyant and expressive.
-There are occasional slips in register that seem a little out of place ...
+Kirkus Reviews noted the "shortness of Wilson's lines" as compared to other translators, which, "abetted by her unfussy diction and lyricism, are easy on the reader's eye and seem to help the mind grasp the breadth of Homer's canvas at any given moment while still marveling at details".
+In The New York Times, Natalie Haynes wrote: "Wilson's translation of Homeric Greek is always buoyant and expressive.
+There are occasional slips in register that seem a little out of place...
 But Wilson wants this version to be read aloud, and it would certainly be fun to perform."

-Graeme Wood wrote for The Atlantic that "her modern language sometimes feels distractingly modern".
+In The Atlantic, Graeme Wood wrote, "her modern language sometimes feels distractingly modern".